What is an online browser?

 How do online browsers work?

 Online browsers are installed on Browserling's servers and they work just like locally installed browsers, except, they are accessed through a web interface.
-Accessing a browser doesn't require any installs as it all works through modern JavaScript and HTML5 canvas and websockets.
+Accessing a browser doesn't require any installs as it all works through modern JavaScript, HTML5 Canvas and WebSockets.

 What online browsers are there?

 At Browserling, we have installed all the most popular browsers in our online testing cloud.
-We have Chrome (all versions from 1 to the latest), Firefox (all versions from 1 to latest), Opera (all versions from 10 to latest), Internet Explorer (versions 6, 7, 8, 9, 10, and 11), Edge (versions from 100 to the latest), Safari (currently only Windows versions), and Tor browser (versions 7.5 to 12.5).
-We also soon plan to install Brave browser, Yandex browser, and Beaker browser.
+We have Chrome (all versions from 1 to the latest), Firefox (all versions from 1 to latest), Opera (all versions from 10 to latest), Internet Explorer (versions 6, 7, 8, 9, 10, and 11), Edge (versions from 100 to the latest), Safari (the latest four versions), Tor browser (versions 7.5 to 13.5).
+We also soon plan to install Brave browser, Vivaldi browser, Yandex browser, and Beaker browser.

 What can you use an online browser for?